VAT should not burden companies: it is a tax on consumers that businesses happen to collect.

 Unfortunately, VAT obligations can often create cash flow issues for firms trading cross-border.
 Consequently it is important to take steps to minimise any impact.

-Last year, a leading distribution business dealing in raw materials (iron, steel and magnesium) contacted us.
+A leading distribution business dealing in raw materials (iron, steel and magnesium) contacted us.

 Supply Chain Analysis

 After reviewing the client’s existing compliance structure and some of its supply chains we took over the management of its Spanish VAT registration from their previous provider.
 Accordance also helped the business to obtain two further VAT registrations in other EU Member States.
 We identified the need for which during our initial review work.